Born This Way Foundation: Channel Kindness

 On September 15, 2016, Born This Way Foundation launched a new program called Channel Kindness, which is designed “to give youth a voice in a media landscape that too often ignores or misrepresents young people.”
 In creating this program, Born This Way Foundation recognized the absence of positive stories in today's media.
-Channel Kindness is designed to fill that void and provide individuals across the globe with some much-needed optimism and encouragement.
+Channel Kindness is designed to fill that void and provide individuals across the globe with optimism and encouragement.

 From 2017–2018, the program recruited and trained 100 youth reporters ages 15–24 from across the United States to recognize and broadcast acts of kindness they saw in their everyday lives and communities.
 Their stories are published on ChannelKindness.org and are spread across the program's social media channels.

 In 2018, BTWF announced it would expand Channel Kindness, which is now open to anyone from across the U.S. and, for the first time, around the world to share their stories on the platform.
-In 2021, they shared a story from the Philippines about Kyla Estoya, founder of The Love Club and The Local Creatives.